benlawraus/yaml2schema/README.rst

 What is it for?
 ---------------
 `pydal <https://py4web.com/_documentation/static/en/chapter-07.html>`_ is a very good database abstraction layer (DAL) for python handling of just about any database including `sqlite`.
-The motivation for writing this project was to use pydal locally so that tests can be run locally and not on external servers.

 BUT you do not need to use *pyDAL*, because you can also use it to generate class definitions of your tables (this repo uses `datamodel-code-generator` to do that)
 It also converts your `anvil.yaml` into `openapi.yaml` if want to use some other yaml converter.